kingdee60/SuperBowlPrediction/README.md

 Using NFL data from 2011-2021, we will predict teams that will most likely go to the SuperBowl and one team that will most likely win.
 We will develop a deep look into concepts of prediction and neural networks to find the next winner of the Super Bowl everytime!

+### Project Summary

+Taking a "5-Prong" approach, we were able to narrow the landscape of 32 NFL teams down to 6 teams most likely to contend for the SuperBowl.
+We were able to do this 12 weeks ahead of the end of the regular season.
+By using a NFL sports tracking API, our model could update the prediction weekly based on wins and losses as the season draws nearer to the close.
+We believe that with more time to create additional coding and a few more weeks into the season, we could have predicted the winner with ~80-90% accuracy.
+See presentation and below for the following approaches used.

+* 'Logistic Regression" algorithm yielded a 79% accuracy for predicting winning/losing teams
+* 'Clustering' algorithm using KMeans and elbow method predicted the 'Top 7' likely teams based on an aggregated ten years of 'Wins' and 'Net Pts'
+* 'Deep Learning' Neural Network algorithm yielded three different results.
+The best model predicted with 87.5% accuracy winning/losing teams
+* 'Decision Tree' algorithm yielded two teams.
+* 'MS Excel' Pivot tables using the 80:20 rule outline the 'Top 16' best performing teams most likely to win the nextSuperBowl.

+We also started the framework of a 'Bot' using AWS that interprets data retrieved from an API source and communicates scores and teams based on preferences and interactions from users.

 ### References
 https://www.nfl.com/stats/team-stats/